Partner, Barnett, Bolt, Kirkwood, Long, Koche & Foster, P.A., Tampa, Florida

 Todd’s legal career began as an assistant state attorney in Jacksonville, Florida in the early 1980′s, after which Todd joined the Federal Bureau of Investigation as a special agent.
 During his tenure with the FBI, Todd learned the intricacies of complex white-collar and organized crime investigations and gained enormous insight into how the government conducts probes of suspected criminal activity.

 As a federal prosecutor, Todd handled some of the largest fraud and racketeering cases in either region, including the simultaneous trial of 21 defendants in a drug and money-laundering RICO case lasting over six months in federal court in San Antonio, Texas.
 After moving to Tampa, among other trials, Todd tried and convicted three Tampa bankers on conspiracy and bank fraud charges stemming from a check-kiting scheme that caused the Commerce Bank of Tampa to fail.
 Over his career with the U.S. Department of Justice, Todd supervised and personally prosecuted a variety of cases, including bank fraud, health care fraud, wire and mail fraud, tax fraud, money laundering, drug and conspiracy law violations.

 After approximately eight years of service as a federal prosecutor, Todd entered private practice with a firm later known as Cohen & Foster.
-During that time, among the many he helped, Todd defended Steven and Marlene Aisenberg, Arthur Nadel, dubbed the “Mini Madoff” by the New York Times, the ownership group of the largest nightclub in the United States, Club La Vela, (not guilty verdict in the Northern District of Florida, Tallahassee Division), and a St. Petersburg business owner in the Department of Justice`s highly publicized Gabon Sting Case, in which the case was dropped by the government when the jury could not reach a verdict after a month-long trial in federal court in Washington, D.C.
+During that time, among the many he helped in high profile matters, Todd defended Steven and Marlene Aisenberg, who had been falsely accused by the FBI and Department of Justice of kidnapping and murdering their child, Arthur Nadel, dubbed the “Mini Madoff” by the New York Times, the ownership group of the largest nightclub in the United States, Club La Vela, (not guilty verdict in the Northern District of Florida, Tallahassee Division on the charge of operating a nightclub encouraging illegal drug use), and a St. Petersburg business owner in the Department of Justice`s highly publicized Gabon Sting Case, in which the case was dropped by the government when the jury could not reach a verdict after a month-long trial in federal court in Washington, D.C.